A lot of people want to know why they can’t seem to find any coins from 1965, 1966, or 1967 with a mint mark.

 Silver Was Also Eliminated From Coins In 1965

 On another note, the U.S. Mint responded to rising silver prices.

-The U.S. Mint later eliminated silver from circulating coins completely by converting the half-dollar to a copper-nickel clad composition in 1971.
+In 1971, the U.S. Mint eliminated silver from circulating coins completely.
+(The half-dollar was converted to a copper-nickel clad composition.)

 Another move made by the U.S. Mint in 1965 was to temporarily stop producing traditional mint sets and proof sets.